2008 World TeamTennis season: Franchise contraction and expansion

 The Houston Wranglers folded following the 2007 season.
 Owner Linda McIngvale said, "This is not the right type of community for the Wranglers.
 We're just too big of a city with too many options.
 There's a jillion other things to do in the summertime in Houston."
 The team sold fewer than half of the 4,500 available tickets for a match that featured Anna Kournikova playing for the visitors.
 Late in the 2007 season, attendance at Wranglers' home matches was typically less than 1,000.

 The Washington Kastles joined the league as an expansion franchise, making their debut in 2008.
-The team was founded by a group led by venture capitalist and entrepreneur Mark Ein, a native of Washington.
+The team was founded by a group led by venture capitalist and entrepreneur Mark Ein, a native of Washington, D.C.
 At the press conference announcing the team's creation, Ein said, "I am thrilled to bring World TeamTennis to our area.
 WTT tennis is great entertainment emphasizing fan interaction, and it is the only major sport with men and women playing together on the same team.
 The Washington Kastles season will be an exciting summertime addition to our local economy and a fun activity for our entire community."
 The team was named after Kastle Systems, LLC, a provider of building and office security systems, of which Ein is the majority owner and managing member.